victoryeo/trace/README.md

-This is forked from maximevaillancourt/trace
+This is forked from maximevaillancourt/trace.
+I update it so that it can run in Ubuntu 20.04.

 ![logo](https://user-images.githubusercontent.com/8457808/38818082-db3aea62-4167-11e8-8e59-7af47131c087.png)